Blink-182: Hiatus, side projects, and Barker's plane crash (2005–2008)

-The band members did not speak from their breakup until 2008.
-That August, former producer Jerry Finn suffered a cerebral hemorrhage and died.
-The following month, Barker and Goldstein were involved in a plane crash that killed four people, leaving them the only two survivors.
+DeLonge and Hoppus did not speak from the band's breakup until 2008.
+That August, former producer and mentor Jerry Finn suffered a cerebral hemorrhage and died.
+The following month, Barker and collaborator Adam Goldstein were involved in a plane crash that killed four people, leaving them the only two survivors.
 Barker sustained second and third degree burns and developed post-traumatic stress disorder, and the accident resulted in sixteen surgeries and multiple blood transfusions.
-Goldstein's injuries were less severe, but the following year, he died from a drug overdose.
-Hoppus was alerted about Barker's accident by a phone call in the middle of the night and jumped on the next flight to the burn center.
-DeLonge quickly reached out to his former bandmate, mailing him a letter and photograph.
-The trio eventually met up in the hospital, laying the grounds for what was going to be the band's reunion.
-Eventually, an arrangement was made for the trio to meet up at Hoppus and Barker's Los Angeles studio in October 2008.
+Goldstein's injuries were less severe, but less than a year later, he died from a drug overdose.
+Barker's brush with death prompted him, DeLonge and Hoppus to meet that October, laying the grounds for the band's reunion.
 The three opened up, discussing the events of the hiatus and their break-up, and DeLonge was the first to approach the subject of reuniting.
 Hoppus remembered: "I remember [Tom] said, 'So, what do you guys think?
 Where are your heads at?'
 And I said, 'I think we should continue with what we've been doing for the past 17 years.
 I think we should get back on the road and back in the studio and do what we love doing.'"